sdelatorrep/elixir_beacon/README.md

 ##Run integration tests
 We use JMeter to run this kind of tests.
 We have an artifact called **elixir-beacon-service-tests**.
 To get the code execute a git pull from the elixir_beacon_tests project at [Elixir's Human Data Beacon repository](https://github.com/elixirhub/human-data-beacon).

-Once you've downloaded this project you can just run:
+Once you have downloaded this project you can just run:
 ```
 mvn -P local clean verify
  ```